 A particular strength of the Department is participation in interdisciplinary projects.
-Collaborative projects are currently underway with faculty and students in the Departments of Physics, Metallurgical and Materials Engineering, Geology and Geological Engineering, Chemical Engineering, and Environmental Science and Engineering.
+Collaborative projects are currently underway with faculty and students in the Departments of Physics, Metallurgical and Materials Engineering, Geology and Geological Engineering, Chemical and Biological Engineering, and Environmental Science and Engineering.
 Off-campus collaborators include scientists at nearby government laboratories such as the National Renewable Energy Laboratory (NREL), the U.S. Environmental Protection Agency, and the United States Geological Survey (USGS).
 Many faculty members also advise students in interdisciplinary degree programs in geochemistry, hydrology and material sciences.

 The department offers M.S. and Ph.D. degrees in Chemistry, Applied Chemistry, and Geochemistry.
 In addition, M.S. and Ph.D. degrees are also offered in Materials Science, Hydrological Sciences and Engineering through interdisciplinary graduate programs.
 All students in good academic standing are initially provided with financial support in the form of teaching assistantships, research assistantships or fellowships.
 Incoming students are provided teaching assistantships during the academic year and are expected to join research groups that provide research assistantships during the summer.
 It is anticipated that all incoming graduate students who successfully secure a research assistantship or summer support will receive at a stipend of at least $22,000 per year.
 In addition to paying the stipend, teaching assistantships also cover tuition, health insurance and most student fees.